 Indre By, Vesterbro, Nyhavn, Nørrebro, Østerbro, Christianshavn are the best areas to stay in Copenhagen for tourists because they are the most popular and safe neighborhoods that offer a wide variety of attractions and amenities.

 Copenhagen can easily be explored in just a few days, with a minimum of 3 days being sufficient to see the city’s main attractions.
 To make the best of your 3 days, it is best to stay in the Old Town area.

 - How to Spend 10 Days in Europe

 - How to Plan Your First European Vacation

 - How Much Does a Trip to Europe Cost?

 - Best areas to stay in Stockholm, Sweden

 - Best areas to stay in Oslo, Norway

 - Best areas to stay in Helsinki, Finland

-Overall, Indre By is the best place to stay in Copenhagen for first-timers due to its prime location and plenty of accommodation options that suits all budget.
-There are also many tourist amenities such as bars, restaurants, and shops.
+Overall, Indre By is the best place in Copenhagen for first-timers due to its prime location and plenty of tourist amenities options that suit all budgets.
 With its good public transport, you can also easily visit other parts of the city.